 However, for discussion’s sake, the major risks of Anesthesia are allergic or adverse reaction to the anesthetic substance, damage to lips or teeth or eyes during the intubation, nausea, sore throat, laryngospasm, malignant hyperthermia, anesthesia awareness, limb numbness or nerve damage, prolonged anesthesia due to certain genetic enzyme deficiencies, cardiovascular issues such as heart attack, stroke, and even death.
 These are all very serious risks and have to be considered by the cosmetic surgery patient and all patients.
 With all of this said, the risk of a major catastrophic episode or complication from general anesthesia in the correct hospital setting is significantly less than dying from a car accident!
 When you put things in perspective, the risk of anesthesia is very low but it’s there and present.
 While risk of getting struck by lightning is low, people do get hit by lightning every year and some do die from it.

 For example, since 1999, I have witnessed about 3 patients go into laryngospasm during the wake up process after surgery.
 Two of the three ended up with water in their lungs as a side effect of the laryngospasm – a phenomenon known as Flash Pulmonary Edema.
 One of the 3 recovered from the laryngospasm just a few minutes later as if nothing had happened thanks to the skill of the Anesthesia staff.
 The other 2 with Flash Pulmonary Edema had to be kept in the ICU under the care of the internal medicine and critical care doctors, until the pulmonary edema resolved a few days later.
 Laryngospasm is a well known anesthesia complication.
 Common in very young children and rare in adult, they can occur.
 These are scary events that could have lead to death if not treated properly by the anesthesia staff.
 It could lead to death even when treated properly.
 However, all 3 patients recovered fully with no issues from their surgery or anesthesia.
-Two of these patients were Rhinoplasty patients and one was a lower extremity varicose vein stripping patient.
+Two of these patients were Virginia rhinoplasty patients and one was a lower extremity varicose vein stripping patient.
 Three patients out of thousands since 1999 is a very low number but the significance is that there are risks and bad things can happen and each patient has to weigh the risks against the benefits and then proceed after knowing all the information.
-In the proper setting, proper hospital, proper surgeon’s hands, Rhinoplasty and cosmetic surgery can be very gratifying surgery with gratifying results.
+In the proper setting, proper hospital, proper surgeon’s hands, The Naderi Center for Plastic Surgery and Dermatology can be very gratifying surgery with gratifying results.
 I have had a Rhinoplasty myself.
 So has my wife.
 And I have been able to improve the lives of many countless patients from all over the United States and other countries with this surgery but the best patient is the informed patient and all of the benefits and risks must be known.

 ASPS CONSENT FOR RHINOPLASTY: